Who can apply for Carer Support Payment

 The person you provide care for

-You might provide care for:
+You may provide care for:

 • someone in your family